glycerine/greenpack/README.md

 * the `-fast-strings` flag is a useful performance optimization when you need zero-allocation and you know you won't look at your message flow again (of when you do, you make a copy manually).

-* the msgp.PostLoad and msgp.PreSave interfaces let you hook into the serialization process to prepare your data structures.
+* the msgp.PostLoad and msgp.PreSave interfaces let you hook into the serialization process to write custom procedures to prepare your data structures for writing.
 For example, a tree frequently needs flattening before storage.
-Symmetrically, the tree will need reconstrution right after loading.
-These interfaces are particularly helpful for nested structures.
+On the read, the tree will need reconstrution right after loading.
+These interfaces are particularly helpful for nested structures, as they are invoked automatically if they are available.

 # from the original https://github.com/tinylib/msgp README